OncoCyte Corp Annual Shareholders Meeting Transcript

 Operator

-Hello, and welcome to the Annual Meeting of Shareholders of OncoCyte.
-Please note that today's meeting is being recorded.
-(Operator Instructions) It is now my pleasure to turn today's meeting over to Cavan Redmond, Chairman of the Board of OncoCyte, Inc. The floor is yours.
+Hello, and welcome to the 2023 OncoCyte Corporation Annual Meeting of Shareholders.
+Please note that this meeting is being recorded.
+(Operator Instructions) It is my pleasure to now turn the meeting over to Andrew Arno.
+Mr. Arno, the floor is yours.

 OncoCyte Corp Annual Shareholders Meeting Transcript